-(1) Amounts include annual retainers, paid quarterly, and meeting attendance fees.
-In 2014, we paid our non-employee directors an annual retainer of \$60,000, except the chairman of the board who received an annual retainer of \$75,000, an annual retainer of \$7,500 for serving as a committee chair, except the chairman of the Audit Committee who received an annual retainer of \$12,000 and the chairman of the Compensation Committee who received an annual retainer of \$9,000, and a fee of \$1,500 for each board of directors and committee meeting attended.

-- (2) On January 2, 2014, each outside director other than Mr. Chandler received 1,863 shares of our common stock with a grant date fair value of \$59,188 and Mr. Chandler, as chairman of the board, received 3,727 shares with a grant date fair value of \$118,407.
+- (1) Amounts include annual retainers, paid quarterly.
+In 2016, we paid our non-employee directors an annual retainer of \$70,000, except the chairman of the board who received an annual retainer of \$110,000.
+Committee chairs received an additional annual retainer of \$20,000 for the audit committee chair, \$16,500 for the compensation committee chair and \$13,500 for the chairs of the finance and nominating and corporate governance committees.
+Members of committees receive an additional retainer of \$10,000 for audit committee members, \$8,000 for compensation committee members and \$6,000 for members of the finance and nominating and corporate governance committees. - (2) On January 4, 2016, each outside director other than Mr. Chandler received 1,994 shares of our common stock with a grant date fair value of \$84,989 and Mr. Chandler, as chairman of the board, received 3,402 shares with a grant date fair value of \$145,001.
 Pursuant to Financial Accounting Standards Board Codification Topic 718, we determined the grant date fair values referred to above by multiplying the number of shares by the closing stock price of our common stock on the grant date.
-The number of shares received by Mr. Chandler and each of the other outside directors was based on stock award values of \$120,000 and \$60,000, respectively, and a methodology for determining the fair value per share that is slightly different from the methodology required for disclosure in the table above. - (3) Amounts in this column reflect interest actually accrued on deferred cash compensation less the interest that would have accrued at 120% of the applicable long-term federal interest rate.
+The number of shares received by Mr. Chandler and each of the other outside directors was based on stock award values of \$145,000 and \$85,000, respectively, and a methodology for determining the fair value per share that is slightly different from the methodology required for disclosure in the table above. - (3) Amounts in this column reflect interest actually accrued on deferred cash compensation less the interest that would have accrued at 120% of the applicable long-term federal interest rate.
 Interest on deferred cash compensation accrues at a rate of 1% above the Prime Rate and compounds quarterly.
 "Prime Rate" is defined as the prime rate of interest in effect on the first business day of the applicable calendar year as such rate is reported by the Wall Street Journal.
-See "Election to Defer Compensation" below. - (4) This column is comprised of the following components: - Dividends on deferred compensation paid in shares of our common stock and on deferred stock. - Interest on the aggregate of all compensation deferred in cash calculated at 120% of the applicable long-term federal interest rate. - Charitable contribution matching.
+See "Election to Defer Compensation" below. - (4) This column is comprised of the following components: - · Dividends on deferred compensation paid in shares of our common stock and on deferred stock. - Interest on the aggregate of all compensation deferred in cash calculated at 120% of the applicable long-term federal interest rate. - · Charitable contribution matching.

 Dividends on deferred compensation paid in shares of stock and on deferred stock are credited to the director as if they had been reinvested in shares of our common stock at a share price equal to the average of the daily high and low prices of our common stock as reported on the New York Stock Exchange for the three trading days immediately preceding the day the dividend is credited.
-The directors credited with dividend equivalents were Ms. Carter (\$37,729), Mr. Chandler (\$83,098), Mr. Edwards (\$44,250), Mr. Farley (\$30,096) and Ms. Lawrence (\$34,378).
-The directors credited with dividend equivalents on deferred compensation payable in stock were Ms. Carter (\$39,523), Mr. Edwards (\$51,983) and Ms. Lawrence (\$14,463).
+The directors credited with dividend equivalents were Ms. Carter (\$49,111), Mr. Chandler (\$106,429), Mr. Edwards (\$56,688), Mr. Farley (\$40,241) and Ms. Lawrence (\$45,216).
+The directors credited with dividend equivalents on deferred compensation payable in stock were Ms. Carter (\$53,793), Mr. Edwards (\$67,392) and Ms. Lawrence (\$21,771).

-Interest on deferred cash compensation was accrued and credited in 2014 to Ms. Carter (\$5,975), Mr. Chandler (\$42,308), Mr. Edwards (\$1,178) and Ms. Lawrence (\$5,886).
+Interest on deferred cash compensation was accrued and credited in 2016 to Ms. Carter (\$4,602), Mr. Chandler (\$38,169), Mr. Edwards (\$907) and Ms. Lawrence (\$4,534).

 Non-employee directors are eligible to participate in our matching gift program on the same terms as our employees.
 Under this program, we will match on a dollar-for-dollar basis charitable contributions to Kansas colleges and universities made by directors, employees and their spouses up to \$1,000 per household each year.
-In 2014, Mr. Morrissey participated in our matching gift program.
+In 2016, Mr. Farley participated in our matching gift program.